 Complete guide to Chase, American Express, Capital One and Citi transfer partners and how to use them.

 Have you ever dreamed of taking your family to London without breaking the bank?
-My family of four just returned from an unforgettable trip to London, and the best part?
+My family of four just returned from an unforgettable trip, and the best part?
 We used points and miles to cover the major costs!
 Here’s how we did it, along with tips to help you plan your dream trip, save money on activities and food, and maximize your credit card rewards.

 We flew from Kansas City to London Heathrow on American Airlines for just 27,000 AAdvantage miles and $5.60 in taxes per person.
 That’s $22.40 for all four of us!

-How I Earned the Miles: We accumulated these AAdvantage miles by leveraging credit card welcome bonuses and strategically spending on everyday purchases.
-You can earn miles by opening an AAdvantage credit cards.
+How I Earned the Miles: We accumulated these AAdvantage miles by leveraging credit card welcome bonuses and strategically spending on everyday purchases like groceries and gas.
+You can earn miles by opening an AAdvantage credit card.
+DM me on IG and I’ll send you the best link for your situation.

-Pro Tip: If you’re looking to book a similar flight, set up flight alerts on AA’s website and search for off-peak awards for the best redemption rates.
+Pro Tip: Set up flight alerts on AA’s website and search for off-peak awards for the best redemption rates.

 Upon arrival at Heathrow, we took the Elizabeth Line directly to Tottenham Court Road.
 It’s an affordable and efficient way to get to central London from the airport.